Postdoctoral Research Associates

 Amber M. Hall, PhD (she/her) is an environmental epidemiologist, with a strong interest in understanding how exposure to endocrine disrupting chemicals and toxic metals impacts childhood and adolescent health.
 Her research utilizes prospective cohort studies such as the MIREC and HOME Studies that contain prenatal maternal biospecimens and follow-up on children through childhood or adolescence.
 Dr. Hall’s research applies both traditional and mixture-based approaches to understand exposure independently and in the context of mixtures, mainly in relation to joint effects.

 To date she has published over 30 peer-reviewed publications as well as co-authored a community health status assessment.
 She completed her PhD in Epidemiology from the University of North Carolina at Chapel Hill in 2022 and her MPH from East Tennessee State University in Public Health.
+She is currently a Postdoctoral Research Associate in the Department of Epidemiology at Brown University's School of Public Health.

 -